 Students at the undergraduate level are encouraged to take approximately 15-18 credits per semester.
 Undergraduate students may register for a maximum of 25 credits per semester.
-Students in the Double Degree program must adhere to the credit limits of either KSAS or WSE.
-If a student has compelling reasons to take classes above the credit limit, they may petition Academic Affairs.
+Some combined degree programs require more credits and students will be allowed to take the extra classes as prescribed by their requirements.
+In any other scenario, students with compelling reasons to take classes above the credit limit may petition Academic Affairs.